da5nsy/ReproducibleResearch/episodes/step5Testing.md

 " The spreadsheet software Microsoft Excel, when used with default settings, is known to convert gene names to dates and floating-point numbers.
 A programmatic scan of leading genomics journals reveals that approximately one-fifth of papers with supplementary Excel gene lists contain erroneous gene name conversions."

+In a follow up story:
+Abeysooriya M, Soria M, Kasu MS, Ziemann M (2021) Gene name errors: Lessons not learned.
+PLoS Comput Biol 17(7): e1008984. https://doi.org/10.1371/journal.pcbi.1008984

+"[The previous] article on this topic led the Human Gene Name Consortium to change many of these gene names to be less susceptible to autocorrect."

 To remedy this, there is now an option to turn off automatic data conversion - but you need to be aware of it.

 It was suggested to reviewers and editorial staff: